storeon/storeon/README.md

 ### Store

 The store should be created with `createStore()` function.
-It accepts list of the modules.
+It accepts a list of the modules.

-Each module is just a function, which will accept `store` and bind their event listeners.
+Each module is just a function, which will accept a `store` and bind their event listeners.

 ```js